 Arapuni (Arapuni to Waipapa Dam)

-The 34km section from Arapuni to Waipapa Dam is considered to be the toughest.
-A new 5km section of trail opened between Arapuni and Jones’s Landing in 2015, which has meant this section of trail is a Grade 3 right through.
+The 35km section from Arapuni to Waipapa Dam is considered to be the toughest so is best suites for intermediate - advanced riders.
 There is an on-road alternative along Arapuni Road, Darby Road and Lake Arapuni Road, should you prefer a less intensive ride.
 From Jones’s Landing the trail to Waipapa Dam involves a mix of on and off-road riding.

 Waipapa (Waipapa Dam to Mangakino Lakefront)